-Apple Eye Games come with a set of directions and visual diagrams.
-Here we offer the same rules and diagrams with some fun alternate rules added down, below.
+All Apple Eye Games come with a set of directions.
+Here you’ll find the same directions with some fun alternate rules added in.
+Let the games begin!

 This game is like the tic tac toe you learned when you were younger.
 But now there are four levels and sixteen squares per level.
-We think you’ll prefer this spiced-up version: it’s easy to learn but be aware: there are endless ways to win!
+We think you’ll prefer this spiced-up version.
+It’s easy to learn, but there are endless ways to win!

 Decide who goes first, pick a color, and takes turns placing one piece on any open square of the four levels.
-The first player to get four in a row is the Winner.
+The first player to get four in a row (and we mean any four in a row) is the Winner.

 Examples of Four in a Row: